This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 How to Use Italian Seasoning Mix

-• Dressing: Combine the seasoning with oil and vinegar for your own homemade Italian dressing.
-YUM!
+• Make a Quick Dressing: Mix with oil and vinegar for homemade Italian dressing.

 Pin this now to find it later